VintageCollector/Nissan-GTR-R35/README.md

 # Nissan-GTR-R35
-Arduino Code to run a 2010 Nissan GTR R35 cluster with simhub
+Code to run a 2010 Nissan GTR R35 cluster with simhub using an Arduino and a can bus shield.